Western Turkey Tour

 Day 1: Depart the USA.

 Day 2: Arrive Istanbul.
-City tour of Istanbul.
+Istanbul Historic District.

 Day 4: Fly to Ankara.
 The Anatolian Museum.
 Alaca Hüyük.

-Day 5: Hattusas
+Day 5: Hattusas.

 Day 6: Cappadoccia tour.